 - Sourdough is fundamentally better for your body.
 The bacteria in the sourdough help break down the grains and gluten, which makes it more digestible and nutritious.
 It is this microbial fermentation that is transformative and sadly missing from commercially made bread.

 - It's wild and unpredictable.
 Unlike making bread with a powdered yeast, using a wild starter means it can be very unpredictable.
-At Voyageurs we record everything about the time each mix is done, to the temperature of the water, flour, and air.
+At Voyageurs we record everything from the time each mix is done, to the temperature of the water, flour, and air.

 So yes, I truly believe sourdough is the ultimate bread making technique.
 It takes a deep love, passion and a lot of patience to make good sourdough bread.